kubernetes/website/content/en/docs/tasks/configure-pod-container/static-pod.md

     EOF
     ```

-3. Restart the kubelet is usualy not necessary, since the kubelet scans the directory and creates and evicts pods accordingly.
+3. Restarting the kubelet is usually not necessary because the kubelet scans the directory and creates and evicts pods accordingly.

 ### Web-hosted static pod manifest {#pods-created-via-http}